 Two other notable lines try to revive the recurrent neural network – the architecture transformers replaced – with modern training tricks.

 RWKV (Receptance Weighted Key Value, BlinkDL, 2023+) is an RNN that can be trained like a transformer.
 Standard RNNs are notoriously slow to train because they’re inherently sequential – token t+1 depends on token t.
-RWKV reformulates the recurrence in a way that allows parallel training (like a transformer) but sequential inference at constant cost per token (like an RNN).
+RWKV reformulates the recurrence in a way that allows parallel training (like a transformer) but sequential InferenceRunning a trained model to produce output – as opposed to training it. at constant cost per token (like an RNN).
 At inference time, an RWKV model uses constant memory regardless of sequence length – the dream that transformers can’t achieve.

 RetNet (Retentive Network, Microsoft, 2023) takes a similar approach with a different mechanism.
 It claims the “impossible triangle”: parallel training, recurrent inference, and strong performance.